 We consider climate change as one of the greatest challenges facing the world today, given its widespread and proven impacts on the physical environment, human health and its potential to adversely impact economic growth.

-We operate in over 60 markets including many in Asia, Africa and the Middle East, giving us opportunity to engage with a wide range of stakeholders including clients, governments, civil society and academics on the impacts of climate change.
+Our presence in 59 markets across the world – and spanning all stages of development - gives us the opportunity to support the net zero transition by engaging with a wide range of stakeholders including clients, governments, civil society and academics on the impacts of climate change and ways these can be mitigated.
 We are committed to playing our part in contributing to, facilitating and leading this dialogue across our markets.

-Climate change is a complex phenomenon which presents a mix of physical and transition risks and opportunities to countries, businesses and individuals.
-Recognising the impact and complexities of climate change, in 2017 we designated it as a Principal Uncertainty within our Enterprise wide Risk Management Framework.
+Recognising the impact and complexities of climate change, we consider it a Material Cross-Cutting Risk within our Enterprise wide Risk Management Framework.